amichayfeldman/CPC/README.md

 # CPC
-Using the article "Representation Learning with Contrastive Predictive Coding"
+Implement the article "Representation Learning with Contrastive Predictive Coding" (https://arxiv.org/pdf/1807.03748.pdf) for using with classic signal-processing data.